influitive/influitive-crafters/_posts/2015-09-02-service-vs-object.md

 layout: post
 author: Enric Ribas
 date: 2013-09-02T00:00:00.000Z
+description : "At Influitive, our RubyOnRails app is getting large, quite large, and we are struggling with staying agile as we accumulate technical debt..."
 categories:
   - news
 ---

 At Influitive, our RubyOnRails app is getting large, quite large, and we are struggling with staying agile as we accumulate technical debt.

 One of the arguments that we often have is where to place new code for new features.
 For a hypothetical example, let's write a new feature in two different ways and see what the pros and cons are for each approach.

 Suppose we want to have one of our users follow another user.

 ### First Iteration
 #### The Rails Way

 ```ruby